Introduction: Band Sawn Bowl Ukulele

 Substitute 80 or 100 lb line for low D

 I paid $3.80 for a spool of Jarvis Walker bulk economy line at Big W about 4 years ago.
 They had similar line at Kmart for similar prices from other makers.
-Lately the local stores (far from the ocean) have only been stocking 60lb and lighter but I went in and cheched in passing and the only missing poundage in the list was 60lb.
+For some time the local stores (far from the ocean) were only stocking 60lb and lighter but I went in and cheched in passing and the only missing poundage in the list was 60lb.

 The bridge position is going to be a smidgeon longer than twice the distance from the nut to the 12th fret.
 This is called compensation, or intonation.
 It compensates for the fact that when you push the string down onto the frets you are bending the string slightly and making it stretch - hence sound sharp.
 You can check it by checking the note at the 12th fret is an octave above the open string if it is too high move bridge further away from the nut - if too low move the bridge closer to the nut.